BekMart/travel-api/README.md

 4. As a web developer I want to use token authentication to authenticate users login details to ensure users data is secure and updated efficiently.

-I have tested the functionality of all individual features and clearly evidenced their correct behavior in the [User stories section]() of the TravelTales README file.
+I have tested the functionality of all individual features and clearly evidenced their correct behavior in the [User stories section](https://github.com/BekMart/travel-tales#user-story-testing) of the Travel Tales README file.

 Additionally, I have included screenshots that demonstrate how actions taken on the deployed TravelTales front-end are accurately reflected in the deployed API.
 This confirms the two applications are properly connected and update in real-time, fulfilling the key requirements of the developer-focused user stories.
 These images serve as proof that the API is working as intended and that users can successfully interact with it through the front-end interface.